anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1"></a>
 ## 5.1 Networking and Fabric Approach

 The networking within a cloud infrastructure is an area where there is significant variability across implementations.
-Leaf-Spine topology is well established, however, after topology there are countless decisions an Operator needs to make.
-Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employ SmartNICs; does it employ distributed control or a centralized control driving a programmable fabric; and the list continues.
+Leaf-Spine topology for large datacenters is well established, however after physical switch interconnection topology choices there are countless decisions an Operator needs to make.
+Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employ SmartNICs; does it employ distributed control or a centralized control driving a programmable networking fabric; are the network switches selected and provisioned by a separate Network Operations group or by a Cloud Infrastructure Operations group; and the list continues.
 The multitude of permutations enable cloud infrastructure architects (Operators and Suppliers) to design (or procure) a fabric/networking solution that's optimized for their needs, whether their needs are minimal, very extensive or somewhere in between.

 We need a strategy that affords Operators the performance, flexibility, availability, maintainability and scalability their business requires, yet doesn't require OPNFV to design, manage and test prohibitive numbers of networking solutions.

 <a name="5.1.1"></a>
 ### 5.1.1 Networking Scope
 According to the ETSI NFV Model, Networking alongside Compute and Storage, is an integral part of the Network Function Virtualisation Infrastructure (NFVI).
 The general function of Networking in the NFV context is to provide the connectivity between various virtualised and non-virtualised resources required for a delivery of a Network Service.
-Such a connectivity may manifest itself as a virtualised network between VMs or Containers (e.g. overlay networks managed by SDN Controllers, or programmable fabrics that provide such connectivity natively) or as an integration into the Infrastructure Hardware level for offloading some of the Network Functions into this level.
+Such a connectivity may manifest itself as a virtualised network between VMs and/or Containers (e.g. overlay networks managed by SDN Controllers, and/or programmable networking fabrics that provide such connectivity natively) or as an integration into the Infrastructure Hardware level for offloading some of the Network Functions into this level (accelerated networking functions).

 Normalization of the integration reference points between different layers of the NFV architecture stack is one of the main concerns of the telco industry.
-In the Networking context the primary focus is directed on the packet flow and control flow interfaces between Virtualisation level (be it IaaS or CaaS type of virtualisation) and Networking Hardware resources, as well as on related integration into MANO level (Hardware/ Network Infrastructure Management/Control, Orchestration).
+In the Networking context the primary focus is directed on the packet flow and control flow interfaces between Virtualisation Layer (be it IaaS or CaaS type of virtualisation) and Networking Hardware resources, as well as on related integration into the various MANO reference points (Hardware/ Network Infrastructure Management/Control, Orchestration).

 It is an important feature of the proposed Networking Model to ensure the ability for supporting simultanous usage of different reference architectures by having multiple CaaS and IaaS layers on top of a shared Hardware Infrastructure layer.
 The details of this approach are provided in the section "Network Layering and Concepts" below.